leavesofgrass/elisp/README.md

 ### ensure-packages.el
 (An elisp file to ensure Emacs packages are installed.)

-Installs the remaining Emacs Lisp packages if they are not already installed.
+Installs the remaining elisp packages if they are not already installed.